Joe Biden’s Election Victory Was Driven By Big Technology Companies, ‘The Washington Times’ Claims

 The Republican Party is pushing to repeal Section 230, which allows Big Tech companies to moderate their data without being liable for what is posted on their platforms — even hate speech.

-Dr. Robert Epstein, the senior research psychologist at the American Institute for Behavioral Research and Technology, previously predicted before the 2020 election that big technology companies would likely covertly shift approximately 15 million election votes.
+Dr. Robert Epstein, the senior research psychologist at the American Institute for Behavioral Research and Technology, previously predicted before the 2020 election that big technology companies would likely covertly shift approximately 15 million votes.

 Still, others have pushed back against conservative claims of censorship.
-Notably, data scientists have pushed back against claims that Facebook is biased and argued no evidence exists to support the claims.
-Elsewhere, some have claimed that the platform actually amplifies rightwing content.
+Notably, data scientists have attempted to negate claims that Facebook is biased and argued no evidence exists to support the assertions.
+Elsewhere, some have claimed the platform actually amplifies rightwing content.

 CNN previously reported that big technology companies might have been hoping for a Biden presidency.
 The publication noted Trump’s accusations of bias leveled at technology platforms, as well as Biden’s expected softer approach to Big Tech.
-The news outlet also highlighted that employees from Google, Amazon, Apple, and Facebook donated to the Democrat’s campaign three times more than they did to his opponent’s
+The news outlet also highlighted that employees from Google, Amazon, Apple, and Facebook donated to the Democrat’s campaign three times more than they did to his opponent’s.

 Nevertheless, Biden has echoed Trump and called for the repealing of Section 230.
-However, his approach is aligned with the broader Democratic desire to remove misinformation and hate speech, while Republicans believe that any moderation is a form of censorship and bias.
+However, his approach is aligned with the broader Democratic desire to remove misinformation and hate speech, while Republicans believe any moderation is a form of censorship and bias.